 Jennifer Phillips, Ph.D.

-Jennifer Phillips, Ph.D., is an Associate Director for the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences in Bethesda, MD.
+Jennifer Phillips, Ph.D., is the Associate Director of Program Evaluation for the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences in Bethesda, MD.
 She first joined the CDP as the Program Evaluator in 2013.